omzy/catalog/readme.md

-# Simple Rest API (Products Catalog)
+# Simple REST API (Products Catalog)

-This is a simple Rest API built in [Laravel](https://laravel.com) PHP framework.
+This is a very basic REST API built in [Laravel](https://laravel.com) PHP framework.
+It uses JWT auth for authenticated requests.

 ## Requirements